-About Joy Moeller
+Joy Moeller holding her book

 This is a story that must be told and a therapeutic practice that must be made available to our entire population.
 It dramatically alters people’s lives.
 I have been practicing for 30 years and have seen remarkable transformations in the health of my patients.